 Ensure all staff (and volunteers) implement the duty

-This provision will respond to any concern about Prevent as a Safeguarding concern and will report in the usual way using local Safeguarding Procedures.
+This provision will respond to any concerns about Prevent as a Safeguarding concern and will report in the usual way using local Safeguarding Procedures.
 We will seek to work in partnership, undertaking risk assessments where appropriate and proportionate to risk, building our children’s resilience to radicalisation.

 The provision is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the provision.